Hiking Packing List: Essential Hiking Gear for Any Hike

 In addition, the hose detaches in two places so that it’s easier to clean and get in and out of your backpack.

-Finally, my favorite part is the magnet that you put on your backpack strap and holds the straw in place so it doesn’t flop around or end up in the dirt when you put your pack down.
+Finally, my favorite part is the magnet that you put on your backpack strap, which holds the straw in place so it doesn’t flop around or end up in the dirt when you put your pack down.

 This is the best water reservoir I've used.
 It's big opening makes it easy to fill in any sink and easy to clean, and I love the tube that comes in two parts making it so much easier to put in and out of your pack!
 They've really thought of everything!